tock/book/src/course/thread-net/overview.md

 ## Stages

-We divide this tutorial into four stages, with checkpoints that you can use to skip ahead.
+We divide this tutorial into five stages, with checkpoints that you can use to skip ahead.
 Each stage contains information on how to obtain all checkpoint-code required for it.